Kopi Luwak – Coffee From Cat Poo

 That is, until now!

 Members of the Surabaya Blogging Community, Tugupahlawan, told me there is a cafe that serves Kopi Luwak Coffee here, and I thought this was a perfect opportunity to try it.
-They were kind enough to arrange a meeting with Anton Sukamto, the owner of the Rollaas Cafe (site under construction).
+They were kind enough to arrange a meeting with Anton Sukamto, the owner of the Rollaas Cafe.

 The main reason Kopi Luwak Coffee is famous is because the coffee beans are eaten and digested by the Asian Palm Civet - this is a cat-like animal present in Indonesia.
 The Civet isn’t actually a cat – but are referred by locals as ‘cats’ or ‘weasels’.